gupta5080/http_jobs_api/README.md

 - Table is initialized via MySQL's `docker-entrypoint-initdb.d` hook
 - Jobs are stored as `TEXT` for flexibility
 - Used MySql for persistent storage
+- Used FastAPI for creating the API as its ease of usage

 ---

 ## ✅ Todo (Future Enhancements)
-- Move secrets to secret mount for using password
+- Move secrets to secret mount for using password so that we are not exposing them in the environment variables
+- Using Liquibase or a similar tool for initializing the database schema and loading any pre required data
+- Usage of authentication and authorization for the API endpoints
+- Adding a health check endpoint to monitor the status of the API and database connection

 ---